Someone @-mentioning the PushMetrics agent in a Slack channel

 Reply in the same thread

-When the conversation came from Slack, the agent posts back in the same thread automatically.
-You don't have to tell it where to reply.
+When the conversation came from Slack, the reply goes back to the same thread automatically.
+No need to tell the agent where to post.

 Attach charts and CSVs

-Charts get uploaded as images, query results as CSV files.
-Both show up inline in the thread.
+Charts upload as images, query results as CSV files.
+Both appear inline in the thread.

 Format messages properly

-Agent markdown is translated to Slack's mrkdwn (bold, italic, code, lists).
-Long replies are split into multiple posts so they don't hit the Slack 4,000-character limit.
+Agent markdown gets translated to Slack's mrkdwn: bold, italic, code blocks, lists.
+Replies longer than ~3,900 characters are split across multiple posts so they don't run into Slack's 4,000-character cap.

 Send a "still working" update

-For long jobs, the agent can post a short status message early so the channel knows it's still going.
-The thinking message updates in place once the real reply is ready.
+For longer jobs, the agent can post a short status message early on so the channel knows it's still working.
+The placeholder message updates in place once the real reply is ready, instead of cluttering the thread with two posts.

 Ask a follow-up question

-If the agent isn't sure what you meant, it can post a Block Kit message with up to five buttons to pick from, or just ask in plain text.
+If the agent isn't sure what you meant, it'll post a Block Kit message with up to five buttons, or just ask in plain text.
+Tap the answer and the agent picks up where it left off.

 React with an emoji